Skip to contents

 plan(multisession, workers = 4)

 Use multisession, not multicore.
-The atlas pipeline uses chromote to take 3D brain screenshots via headless Chrome. multicore relies on process forking, which corrupts chromote’s websocket connections and causes crashes. multisession spawns independent R worker processes that each get their own clean Chrome instance.
+The subcortical pipeline uses chromote to take 3D brain screenshots via headless Chrome. multicore relies on process forking, which corrupts chromote’s websocket connections and causes crashes. multisession spawns independent R worker processes that each get their own clean Chrome instance.

 If plan(multicore) is active when the pipeline runs, it will automatically switch to multisession and warn you.